siusoon/VocableCode/workshop/ReadMe.md

 !NB2: Rememeber what you have done (which line of code you have changed) and test it on your browser for any tiny changes made. (good for error checking)

 !NB3: Don't panic if nothing show up on the webpage or with error msg on the web console.
-It is ok to encounter error as it helps us to understand how things work/not work, as well as the underlying logics.
+It is ok to encounter errors as they help us to understand how things work/not work, as well as the underlying logics.
 You can always undo and try again.

 ## Discussion  <a name="discussion"></a>
 - Where do you normally read/see a poem?